MalikaIhle/ProvisioningDataCombination/README.md

+# Behavioural compatibility in Provisioning : DATA ANLYSES

+## Alternation

+### Replication Bebbington & Hatchwell
+source compilation_provisioning to get the data in simulation of expectation when random alternation for given provisioning rates

-# ProvisioningDataCombination
+# ProvisioningDataCombination : DATA EXTRACTION

-## compilation_provisioning: extract raw data and give list of errors in the original excel files
+## compilation_provisioning: extract raw data in excel files and Database and give list of errors in the original excel files

 give 'Tin' 'Tout' 'Sex' for all files